Ouali-Alami/ecom-web-app/README.md

     -Centralized your config in a service config-service.
     -Directly within the service itself, ensuring self-sufficient configuration and management.
-    -via Consul (so you can directly do your config via consul and config-service is not required in this case).
+    -via Consul (iin this case config-service is not required).

 How to use a gateway-service to handle the clients (here: angular ecom-web-app) requests with single entry point and how to resolve corss issues via the gateway-service configuration.